 Family and Consumer Sciences programs are caring, handson, relevant and diverse.
-They prepare non-college bound and college bound individuals to be competent, confident and caring in managing their personal, family and work lives.
-They provide education and training for related careers.
+They prepare all students to be competent, confident and caring in managing their personal, family and work lives.
+They provide education and training for related careers and teach valuable life skills.
 Students who choose to be Family and Consumer Sciences majors may waive the foreign language graduation requirement with a 5 unit sequence of Family and Consumer Sciences for the Regents with Advanced Designation Diploma.